 If You Invested $1000 In This Stock 15 Years Ago, Here's How Much You Would Have Today

-TJX Companies (NYSE:TJX) has outperformed the market over the past 15 years by 8.19% on an annualized basis.
+Charles Schwab (NYSE:SCHW) has outperformed the market over the past 15 years by 3.22% on an annualized basis.

-Buying $1,000 In TJX: 15 years ago, an investor could have purchased 135.59 shares of TJX Companies at the time with $1,000.
-This investment in TJX would have produced an average annual return of 16.48%.
-Currently, TJX Companies has a market capitalization of $88.31 billion.
+Buying $1,000 In SCHW: 15 years ago, an investor could have purchased 52.88 shares of Charles Schwab at the time with $1,000.
+This investment in SCHW would have produced an average annual return of 11.31%.
+Currently, Charles Schwab has a market capitalization of $173.08 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.